LiskArchive/lisk-legacy-docs/start/maintain-node.md

 - Create your own [snapshots](../lisk-core/introduction.md#snapshots) of the blockchain
 - [Forge](../lisk-core/configuration#forging) new blocks (if you are an active [delegate](../lisk-protocol/consensus.md#delegates)).

-## How to set up a node
+## How to set up a node?

-To set up a node, simply follow the setup guide for your desired distribution, described on the [Lisk Core Introduction](../lisk-core/introduction.md#distributions) page.
+Simply follow the node setup guide for your desired distribution, described on the [Lisk Core Introduction](../lisk-core/introduction.md#distributions) page.

-The 3 available distributions of Lisk Core are:
+There are three available distributions of Lisk Core:

 ### [Binary](../lisk-core/setup/binary.md)
 The **default** way to setup Lisk Core.